310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Tetora %}
-Hehe, have you been doing combat sports for a long time?
+Heheh, have you been doing combat sports for a long time?
 That’s how you sound.
 But you’re new to karate, right?

 Like, you seem to have done a type of combat sport I’ve never heard of before in your hometown.
 {% endbubble %}